tryolabs/requestium/README.md

 ```bash
 pip install requestium
 ```
-You should then download your preferred Selenium webdriver if you plan to use the Selenium part of Requestium: [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [phantomjs](http://phantomjs.org)
+You should then download your preferred Selenium webdriver if you plan to use the Selenium part of Requestium: [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) or [Phantomjs](http://phantomjs.org)

+Note: Requestium currently only supports python2

 ## Usage
 First start a session as you would do on Requests, and optionally add settings for the web-driver if you plan to use one.
 Requestium currently supports Phantomjs, Chrome and Chrome headless as the webdriver.